bg-write/candyfloss-flask/README.md

 ## The Solution

-I essentially created my own RSS reader, but as a simple web app that's meant to be shared with my colleagues.
+I essentially created my own RSS reader as a simple web app that's meant to be shared with my colleagues.

 ## The Goal